 Burrinja is a vibrant community cultural centre in the Dandenong Ranges with a clear, creative and community-based vision for the region: Building Community through Arts.

-Open Tuesday to Sunday Burrinja is fabulous place to experience great art; from theatre to exhibitions and studios.
+Open Wednesday to Sunday Burrinja is fabulous place to experience great art.

 Burrinja is the operational name for the Dandenong Ranges Community Cultural Centre Inc. The cultural centre is a not-for-profit arts organisation and registered charity, incorporated in 1999.
 Burrinja is governed by an independent Board, which includes Yarra Ranges Council representation.